pnsudhanva/A-web-application-using-microservices/README.md

 - **`Dockerfile`**: This script defines the Docker image for the joke microservice.
 It sets up a Python environment, installs dependencies from `requirements.txt`, and specifies the command to run the Flask application.

-- **`requirements.txt`**: This file lists the Python dependencies for the joke microservice, including Flask for web development and OpenAI for joke generation.
+- **`requirements.txt`**: This file lists the Python dependencies for the joke microservice, including Flask for web development and a joke_service API for joke generation.

 - **`app.py`**: This script is the main Flask application for the joke microservice.
-It defines a single route (`/joke`) that uses the OpenAI API to generate a joke and returns it as a JSON response.
+It defines a single route (`/joke`) that uses the joke_service API to generate a joke and returns it as a JSON response.
 This microservice illustrates how to integrate third-party APIs and provides a scalable way to handle specific tasks.

 ### Configuration and Deployment